Marking-Time/ToLeet/readme.md

 ##### 1/27/2024
 - Worked all day on testing in the test branch
 - still having trouble in the logical program flow
 - I need to diagram it out
+##### 1/28/2024
+- Unit testing complete
+- Need to spruce up the code and repo